ZennerIoT/element-parsers/README.md

 ### Comtac Modbus Bridge Template

+* 2023-01-11: Added type "binary_bypass".
+Forwards the binary value directly.
+To be able to split the values later on in mapping function
 * 2022-02-03: Added type "signed16_custom_invert".
 Interprets incoming bytes (1,2,3,4) as (3,4,1,2) signed.
 * 2021-10-28: Added profile support.
 Use profile: comtac_modbus_bridge_params, with fields reg1, reg2, reg3.
 If no valid type found, defaulttype is used
 * 2021-10-19: Added type "float32_custom_invert".
 Interprets incoming bytes (1,2,3,4) as (3,4,1,2) float.